smallk/smallk.github.io/documentation_installation.md

 We strongly recommend using a package manager for your Linux distribution for installation and configuration of the required dependencies.
 We cannot provide specific installation commands for every variant of Linux, so we specify the high-level steps below.

 <h2 id="lin_GNU"> Install the latest GNU compilers </h2>
-Elemental requires a modern C++ compiler, and the Georgia Tech NMF library requires C++11.
-We recommend that you install the latest stable version of the GNU compilers (version 4.9 as of this writing) using the appropriate command for your Linux distribution and package manager.
+We recommend installation of the latest stable release of the GNU C++ compiler, which is g++-4.9 at the time of this writing.
 Also install the latest version of GNU Fortran, which is needed for the installation of MPI.
 <h2 id="lin_open_mpi"> Install OpenMPI </h2>
-Download the latest version of OpenMPI, unzip and untar the downloaded zip file, and cd to the untarred directory.
+Download the latest version of [OpenMPI](http://www.open-mpi.org/), unzip and untar the downloaded zip file, and cd to the untarred directory.
 Run configure as follows, all on a single line.
-This command assumes that gcc-4.8 has been installed; change the version number if a later version was installed, or if the paths are incorrect for your system:
+This command assumes that gcc-4.9 has been installed; change the version number if a later version was installed, or if the paths are incorrect for your system:

-		./configure --enable-mpi-thread-multiple --prefix=/usr/local  CC=/usr/local/bin/gcc-4.8 CXX=/usr/local/bin/g++-4.8 F77=usr/local/bin/gfortran  FC=/usr/local/bin/gfortran
+		./configure --enable-mpi-thread-multiple --prefix=/usr/local  CC=/usr/local/bin/gcc-4.9 CXX=/usr/local/bin/g++-4.9 F77=usr/local/bin/gfortran-4.9 FC=/usr/local/bin/gfortran-4.9

 Wait for the configure script to finish – this could take several minutes.
 Then build the code as follows: make -j4